You know your family best.

 We make better decisions together.

 Challenges facing families and communities are complex.
 There are often many voices offering solutions, each with its own perspective.
 CPPC partners believe that hearing different perspectives, and working together to develop solutions, leads to better outcomes for families and communities.
 A coordinated effort of many resources can bring about real change for families.
-By working together, family members, service providers, and community supports craft solutions that would not be possible alone.
+By working together, family members, service providers, and community support craft solutions that would not be possible alone.

 The CPPC network thrives off the diverse experiences and perspectives of all partners.